The question for many when trying to decide between Italy or Spain, is what separates these European holiday destinations from each other?

 However in terms of expenses, we’ve found Spain to be slightly cheaper than Italy when it comes to accommodation and eating out.
 Although saying that, they’re both quite similar destinations cost wise.

-Northern Italy has fantastic beaches, and the capital of seaside tourism in north Italy is Rimini on the Adriatic coast – famous for its fine sandy beaches and promenade of bars, restaurants, hotels, and nightclubs.
+While Spain may be a bigger beach destination, Northern Italy has some fantastic beaches.
+The capital of seaside tourism in north Italy is Rimini on the Adriatic coast – famous for its fine sandy beaches and promenade of bars, restaurants, hotels, and nightclubs.

 Northern Italy also happens to have some of Europe’s most iconic and beautiful lakes.
 The stunning Como, Garda, Iseo and the highly underrated Orta lakes are all within easy traveling distance from Milan.